olekscode/Blog/posts/deprewriter/index.md

 With every new release of a software library, certain parts of API may be deprecated.
 Those deprecations are reported to client developers either as part of documentation (release notes) or in the form of annotation (as demonstrated in the previous section).
 It is then the responsibility of client developers to find all calls to deprected methods in their code base and either remove them or replace them with correct substite from the new API.
 Modern IDEs can make the job easier by providing powerful search tools, highlighting deprecated code, and displaying the line of code from which the deprecation warning was fired.
 Still, it is a boring and repetitive task that could be simplified and partially automated.

-[Pharo](https://pharo.org/) provides a poverful engine of _transforming deprecations_ (a.k.a. _rewriting deprecations_).
+[Pharo](https://pharo.org/) provides a poverful engine of _transforming deprecations_ (a.k.a. _rewriting deprecations_) called _DepRewriter_.
 When deprecating a method, library developers can specify a transformation rule that will be used to automatically fix client code.
 Here is the example of a deprecated method with a transformation rule written in Pharo:

 ```Smalltalk
 Collection >> includesAllOf: values